-Passion fruits can be available year around in the supermarkets in the United States.
+Passion fruits can be available year-round in supermarkets in the United States.
 In other parts of the world, their availability is seasonal and varies accordingly.
-In New Zealand, the passion fruit season begins from January, and peaks in April.
+In New Zealand, the passion fruit season begins in January, and peaks in April.

-In the stores, buy fruits that are well ripe, plump and heavy for their size.
-Fruits with wrinkle surface are more flavorful and rich in sugar.
+In the stores, buy fruits that are well-ripe, plump, and heavy for their size.
+Fruits with wrinkled surfaces are more flavorful and rich in sugar.

 Avoid overtly mature fruits.
 Minor cuts and spots are common on the skin.
 Such small abrasions on the fruit surface usually do not influence the quality of the fruit.

-Once at home, keep them in fruit basket and place in a cool dark place where they stay well for 1-2 days.
+Once at home, keep them in a fruit basket and place them in a cool dark place where they stay well for 1-2 days.
 Ripe fruits may be maintained in the refrigerator for up to one week.
 Additionally, passion fruit freezes well.
 Simply scoop the pulp into a bowl, add a little sugar, and freeze in the chiller tray.

 |Cut section of passion-granadilla fruit.

 (Photo by geishaboy500)

 Wash fruit in cold water and pat dry them using a soft cloth or paper.
 Cut the fruit lengthwise into two halves.
 Then, scoop out the juicy pulp with a spoon.
 Discard the tough shell.

 Here are some serving tips: